Informed Jobs

 • If you're not familiar with Cost of Living index (COLI), this may be confusing.
 An example: The Informed SLP and Informed Jobs are based in Kansas City.
 Our COLI = 92, which means it's 8% below the national average of 100.
 So we can look at the left side of this graph, go to about the "92" level, and see the spread of our hourly wages between $30 and $60.
 You can't tell the mean from this, but you can see that what we make in Kansas City (pink) is not what people make in California (orange).
 While all this graph really shows is that location matters, with larger datasets and the calculator we're building you, you can use COLI to predict the exact average, range, and percentiles for your zip code!

 Starting to feel like this wage data would be much more useful with finer levels of detail?
 Right!
-Share your wages here so we can analyze it by setting, location, and contract type together, rather than in separate graphs!
+The higher our numbers, the savvier analyses we can run.
+Share your wages here so we can continue to run deeper analyses.

 Benefits and stipends: